JawwadSeemanta/DigitalHelp/README.md

         • Check progress of the request for help.

         The app also aid the helpers by -
-        • Showing the shortest route to you
-        • Show the duration to reach the destination
+        • Showing the location of the incident

 Thank you for using the app.
 Hope you would find the app useful in case of your emergencies.